Centralizers in Free Associative Algebras and Generic Matrices: Algebra of generic matrices

-We specialize to the algebra of generic matrices of order $n=p$, where $p$ is a big enough prime number.
-In our previous paper \cite{KBRZh}(Lemma 2.3), we proved that if $n$ is big enough, we can embed $C$ into generic matrices of order $n$.
+We focus on the algebra of generic matrices of order $n=p$, where $p$ is a big enough prime number, throughout the entire paper.
+In our previous work \cite{KBRZh}*{Lemma 2.3}, we showed that if $n$ is big enough, $C$ can be embedded into the algebra of generic matrices of order $n$.

-We shall use the following useful proposition in the algebra of generic matrices by Amitsur \cite{Artin}.
+When dealing with matrices in characteristic 0, it is useful to think that they form an algebra with a further unary operation $x\mapsto \tr(x)$, which is called the $\textit{trace}$.
+This can be formalized as follows \cite{BPS1}:

+\begin{defn} An algebra with trace is an algebra equipped with an additional trace structure, that is a linear map $\tr: R\to R$ satisfying the following properties